anthonymansur/slate/source/index.html.md

 ]
 ```

 This endpoint gets the list of openings from the database.

+For providers using a platform, there are many instances where an opening is associated with multiple employees.
+Unless specifically requested by the salon, the server outputs a random employee from the list of employees that meet the employee filter criteria every time the endpoint is called.

 ### HTTP Request